Typically presents as a complication of extensive bowel resection.

 The intestine adapts over time to be more efficient at nutrient absorption; the extent of adaptation determines the extent of recovery.

-Treatment and prognosis are dependent on the length and location of remaining bowel.
+Treatment and prognosis are dependent on the length, health, and location of remaining bowel.

 Management includes electrolyte and fluid replacement, provision of adequate macro-nutrients, and prevention and treatment of micro-nutrient deficiencies during intestinal adaptation.